Last Updated on March 19, 2021 by Julia Wilson

 - Store dry food in an airtight container in a cool and dry area

-- Buy small bags of food (cat and human) and store in the freezer, this won’t kill the mites but will prevent them reproducing
+- Buy small bags of food (cat and human) and store them in the freezer, this won’t kill the mites but will prevent them from reproducing

-- If freezer space is an issue, decant dry food from the bag and store in an air tight container, avoid pouring the dusty debris from the bottom of the bag into the container
+- If freezer space is an issue, decant dry food from the bag and store it in an airtight container, avoid pouring the dusty debris from the bottom of the bag into the container

 - Wash the storage container in hot soapy water and thoroughly dry before you add new food